dotnet/coreclr/Documentation/design-docs/assemblyloadcontext.md

-**LoadContext** can be viewed as a container for assemblies, their code and data.
+**LoadContext** can be viewed as a container for assemblies, their code and data (e.g. statics).
 Whenever an assembly is loaded, it is loaded within a load context - independent of whether the load was triggered explicitly (e.g. via *Assembly.Load*), implicitly (e.g. resolving static assembly references from the manifest) or dynamically (by emitting code on the fly).

 This concept is not new to .NET Core but has existed since the days of .NET Framework (see [this](https://blogs.msdn.microsoft.com/suzcook/2003/05/29/choosing-a-binding-context/) for details) where it operated behind the scenes and not exposed for the developer to interact with, aside from loading your assembly in one based upon the API used to perform the load.